-There was a revision to the 2020/21 set aside figure, provided by NHS Greater Glasgow and Clyde however as this is not material no restatement is required.
-This related to activity from the Royal Hospital for Children and the expenditure figure reduced by £0.148 million.
+The 2020/21 set aside figure, provided by NHS Greater Glasgow and Clyde has been restated as this included activity from the Royal Hospital for Children.
+This resulted in a restated expenditure figure of £28.029; a reduction of £0.148 million.